BrunoMesquitaa/forecast_salary/README.md

-# Forecast Salary API Documentation
+# Forecast Brazilian Salary API Documentation

-The Forecast Salary API is a powerful tool that allows users to predict salaries based on various factors and parameters.
+The Forecast Brazilian Salary API is a powerful tool that allows users to predict salaries based on various factors and parameters.
 This documentation provides a comprehensive guide on how to use the API effectively.

 > Using as basis:
 >